-From retinol serums to azelaic and exfoliating acids, these top picks can help with the appearance of marks that linger long after your spots are gone
+From retinol serums to azelaic & exfoliating acids, these top picks can help improve the appearance of marks that linger long after spots are gone

 What causes acne scars?

 “Acne scars are caused by inflammation and damage to the hair follicle and its associated oil-producing gland,” explains Dr Derrick Phillips, consultant dermatologist at the Cadogan Clinic in London.
 Any type of acne spot can cause scarring, but it tends to be more common in more serious cases of acne, when spots like nodules and cysts burst.
 It can also happen if you pick, pop or squeeze your spots.

 “As the inflammation settles, the skin produces collagen to help repair the tissue damage,” says Dr Phillips.
 If the body makes too little collagen, it can result in depressed scars, or pits, to form.
 If too much is produced, it can lead to raised scars forming.

 What are the different types of acne scars?

 There are two main types of acne scar – atrophic (or depressed scars) and hypertrophic (or raised scars).